Bodigrim/mod/README.md

   Even less expected is that `50 :: Mod Word8 300` appears to be `6`
   (remember that type-level numbers are always `Natural`).

+## Citius, altius, fortius!

+If you are looking for an ultimate performance and your moduli fit into `Word`, try `Data.Mod.Word`, which is a drop-in replacement of `Data.Mod`, but offers 3x faster addition,
+2x faster multiplication and much less allocations.

 ## What's next?

 This package was cut out of [`arithmoi`](https://hackage.haskell.org/package/arithmoi)